-Panic mode allows you to remotely sound your vehicle's horn to attract attention.
-To activate this mode, press and hold the PANIC button for about one second.
-Your vehicle's horn will beep for about 30 seconds.
+Panic mode allows you to remotely activate your car's horn and exterior lights.
+When activated, the horn will sound, and the exterior lights will flash, for about 30 seconds.
+To activate panic mode, press and hold the PANIC button for about one second.